 You could easily toast up some store-bought gluten-free waffles – there are some decent ones available.
 But there’s something about pouring a pale yellow batter into a waffle iron and opening it up a few minutes later to the sight of golden brown goodness.

-Pour the milk-egg mixture into the dry ingredients and mix well.
+- Pour the milk mixture into the dry ingredients and mix well.
 Stir in the melted butter.
+Gently stir in 1/3 of the egg whites.
+Then gently fold in the remaining whites in 2 additions